-Writing for Readers
+Writing for Readers is Good SEO

 It seems obvious, but in an SEO world where content creators and copywriters are constantly bombarded with technical tips and grey hat copy hacks, it’s easy to lose sight of whom (not what) you’re writing for.
 Search engine algorithms are constantly being updated with a single end goal in mind: to deliver the most relevant search results to the user.
 That is, search engines want to show results a searcher ultimately chooses to read or view because it’s relevant and engaging, and not content that reads like it was written by a robot.